 When you shop for a third-party extended auto warranty, keep in mind that these factors will affect the price:

 - Amount of deductible

 - Condition of your car

 What’s interesting about Toyota vehicles is that they are rated to be extremely durable.
-J.D.
-Power lists them as the second most reliable brand, right after Lexus (which is simply a division of Toyota).
-Still, vehicles break, often without any warning.
+The J.D.
+Power 2021 U.S. Vehicle Dependability StudySM lists the brand as the fourth most reliable, behind Lexus (which is a division of Toyota), Porsche, and Kia.
+Still, vehicles break down, often without any warning.